EliLillyCo/pytest-wdl/docs/source/manual.md

 To create a new executor, add a module in the `executors` package, or in your own 3rd party package.

-Your plugin should subclass `pytest_wdl.core.Executor` and implement the `run_workflow()` method.
+Your plugin should subclass `pytest_wdl.executors.Executor` and implement the `run_workflow()` method.

 Next, add an entry point in setup.py.
-If the data type requires more dependencies to be installed, make sure to use a `try/except ImportError` to warn about this and add the extra dependencies under the setup.py's `extras_require` (see example under [Creating new data types](#creating-new-data-types)).
+If the executor requires more dependencies to be installed, make sure to use a `try/except ImportError` to warn about this and add the extra dependencies under the setup.py's `extras_require` (see example under [Creating new data types](#creating-new-data-types)).
 For example:

 ```python
 setup(